 Ben has a PhD from the University of New South Wales on the effectiveness of health impact assessment in health service planning.
 He also has a Master of Policy and Applied Social Research degree from Macquarie University and a Bachelor of Social Work from the University of New South Wales.

-A/Prof Ben Harris-Roxas has has published more than 30 peer-reviewed articles and book chapters and is on the Editorial Board for Environmental Impact Assessment Review, the BMJ’s Integrated Healthcare Journal, and Impact Assessment and Project Appraisal.
+A/Prof Ben Harris-Roxas has has been an author more than 40 articles and book chapters and is on the Editorial Boards of Environmental Impact Assessment Review, the BMJ’s Integrated Healthcare Journal, and Impact Assessment and Project Appraisal.
 He is also a Review Editor (Public Health Policy) for Frontiers in Public Health.